December 01, 2020

 Holidays with Maestro Mazzola

 We spoke with Lyric’s Music Director Designate, Enrique Mazzola, about his holiday traditions growing up, what it’s like to conduct during the holidays, and asked him to share his holiday music playlist.
-Enjoy Maestro Mazzola’s holiday playlist on Spotify while reading more about our soon-to-be music director:
+Enjoy Maestro Mazzola’s holiday playlist on Spotify while reading more about our new music director:

 Listen to Maestro Mazzola’s holiday playlist!